artur-ciocanu/launch.en/help/api/endpoints/data-elements.md

 **Request**

 The following request creates a new data element for the specified property.
-The call also associates the data element with an existing extension through the `relationship` property.
+The call also associates the data element with an existing extension through the `relationships` property.
 See the guide on [relationships](../guides/relationships.md) for more information.

 ```shell
 curl -X POST \